whjelmar/meeting-vault/README.md

 ## Contributing

-Thank you for considering contributing to {{PROJECT_NAME}}!
+Thank you for considering contributing to meeting-vault!
 We welcome contributions from everyone.
 By participating in this project, you agree to abide by the [Code of Conduct](docs/COE_OF_CONUCT.md).
 See the [CONTRIBUTING](docs/CONTRIBUTING.md) for more information on how to get involved.

 ## License